 - Too many antibiotics is another culprit.
 If you need them, take them.
 But don’t rely on them, over everything else.

 - Don’t worry about it!
 As we get older, the enamel wears away to reveal the dentin underneath.
 So often you can’t ‘scrub away the stain’, it’s just your ‘old brown teeth’ showing through underneath!
 Nobody cares, really!
 If you want to slow things down, eat good things (plant proteins, veggies) and avoid bad things that destroy enamel (diet soda).

 - Too much fluoride is believed to contribute to early teeth yellowing.
 You don’t need fluoride unless prescribed topically by a dentist (it’s just usually phosphate fertiliser that’s ‘recycled in your mouth for profit’).
 Ireland has been fluoridating the tap water for decades, with no beneficial effect on dental health.
-Just use a natural fluoride-free toothpaste instead (tooth decay is not caused by lack of fluoride, it’s caused by sugary foods).
-Water is fluoridated because governments believe that parents can’t feed their children properly (and to recycle phosphate fertiliser).
+Tooth decay is not caused by lack of fluoride, it’s caused by sugary foods.
+Water is fluoridated because governments believe that parents can’t feed their children properly.